 Professor Mary Beth Beazley came to Ohio State in 1988 after serving as co-director of the Legal Research, Writing, and Reasoning Program at Vermont Law School and as a research and writing instructor at the University of Toledo.
-She teaches Writing and Analysis, Appellate Advocacy, and Advanced Legal Writing, and she has coached the National Moot Court Team for many years.
+She taught Writing and Analysis, Appellate Advocacy, and Advanced Legal Writing, and she had coached the National Moot Court Team for many years.

 Professor Beazley has authored a widely used textbook (A Practical Guide to Appellate Advocacy) and numerous articles, including “Ballot Design as Fail-Safe: An Ounce of Prevention is Worth a Pound of Litigation.”
 She also has authored a chapter in the Carolina Academic Press publication The Law and Harry Potter.